BellaTatts/Digital-writing-folio/Week 3.md

 Technology by the way of umbicomp is the third wave of computing and is embedded in our everyday life rather than just on a computer screen.
 This form of technology is commonly referred to as ubiquitous computing, which uses more natural interfaces to interact with humans.

-Mark believed umbicomp was the antidote to Windows and desktop computing now digital writing is being considered as the anitdote to the invisible nature of umbicomp.
+Mark believed umbicomp was the antidote to Windows and desktop computing now digital writing is being considered as the antidote to the invisible nature of umbicomp.

 **Oulipian theory** -